gabrielmcg/Docker-docs/ops/README.md

 downtime.
 Firmware updates of management appliances and shared infrastructure are nondisruptive to the production workload. </p>

-<p class="p">More information is available at <a class="xref" href="https://support.hpe.com/hpsc/doc/public/display?docId=c05212310">Best Practices for HPE Synergy Firmware and Driver
+<p class="p">More information is available at <a class="xref" href="https://support.hpe.com/hpsc/doc/public/display?docId=c05212310" target="_blank">Best Practices for HPE Synergy Firmware and Driver
 Updates</a></p>

 </div>